ESG Investing: A Tale of Two Preferences (Job Market Paper)

 - Finalist, BlackRock Applied Research Award (2022)

 Abstract: What motivates ESG integration?
 I find both non-pecuniary and risk-mitigating preferences explain its prominence.
-Using widely endorsed ESG ratings, I show each preference induces sizable ESG equity premium identified through option-implied expected returns.
+A novel test based on changes in mutual funds’ portfolio holdings and several empirical findings establish the two widely endorsed ESG ratings proxy these preferences.
+With this, I show each preference induces sizable equity premium identified through option-implied expected returns.
 Due to unexpectedly persistent demand growth for ESG-conscious assets, realized returns mask true ESG pricing effects, especially those attributable to non-pecuniary preference.
-Consequently, this paper lends support to recent theoretical frameworks on ESG investing with non-pecuniary preference and reconciles mixed evidence in the empirical literature.
-In addition, I am able to identify the impact of investors’ hedging motives against negative non-pecuniary externalities via option-implied risk-neutral moments.
+Consequently, this paper lends support to recent theoretical frameworks with non-pecuniary preference and explains why empirical literature has lacked consensus.

 Abstract: We build a financial intermediation model wherein bank and fintech intermediaries compete or partner within frictional credit markets.
 Banks and fintechs differ in their enforcement technology and funding cost.
 Fintech lenders can directly extract a fraction of borrowers' output upon default, while banks rely on collateralized lending.
 The model explains the emergence and coexistence of three forms of lending associated with: (i) standalone banks, (ii) standalone fintechs, and (iii) bank-fintech partnerships.
 Fintech disruption enhances market competition and facilitates credit intermediation to previously underserved borrowers, but crowds out bank-captive borrowers as traditional banks experience low profitability and get displaced.
 In equilibrium, fintech entry and the prevalence of bank-fintech partnerships do not necessarily benefit all borrowers, leading to ambiguous credit and welfare effects at the aggregate level.

-Presentations: 2023 Annual Conference in Financial Economics Research at Reichman University (scheduled), 2023 HEC-McGill Winter Finance Workshop (scheduled), 2023 AFA, 2022 HEC Paris Conference on “Banking in the Age of Challenges”, 2022 OCC FinTech Symposium, 2022 Fixed Income and Financial Institution, UNC Junior Faculty Brown Bag, UNC Brown Bag
+Presentations: 2023 NFA, 2023 Annual Conference in Financial Economics Research at Reichman University, 2023 HEC-McGill Winter Finance Workshop, 2023 AFA, 2022 HEC Paris Conference on “Banking in the Age of Challenges”, 2022 OCC FinTech Symposium, 2022 Fixed Income and Financial Institution, UNC Junior Faculty Brown Bag, UNC Brown Bag

 R&R at Journal of Money, Credit, & Banking